-VHP created a partnership with St. Luke's Orthopedic and Trauma Hospital in Eldoret, Kenya to provide upper-limb prosthetic care to amputees across Kenya.
-In February, 2020 VHP team members traveled to Kenya to train St. Luke's staff on the 3D printing, assembling, and fitting of the Victoria Hand and the LimbForge arm.
-This is the 8th country that VHP is working in!
+In February 2020, VHP team members traveled to Kenya to train St. Luke's staff on the 3D printing, assembling, and fitting of the Victoria Hand and the LimbForge arm.
+This was VHP's eighth international partnership!

-We look forward to helping more people across Kenya!
+We look forward to our continued partnership with St. Luke's and helping many more people across Kenya!

-We want to demonstrate the need for prosthetic care in Kenya by highlighting the stories of Ijabu and Bin-Amin.
-This will be done through a pilot project occurring in 3 phases.
+We wanted to demonstrate the need for prosthetic care in Kenya by highlighting the stories of Ijabu and Bin-Amin.
+This was done through a pilot project occurring in 3 phases.
 This includes phase 1 where we showed the need, phase 2 to demonstrate our capabilities to help, and phase 3 to show the on-going positive effects.

 Phase 1: Demonstrate the Need

-VHP has worked with local Kenyan filmmakers to document Ijabu's and Bin-Amin's lives without a prosthetic device.
-The videos above show them doing day-to-day tasks and the difficulties that occur.
-We have shown the need for care in developing countries such as Kenya.
-We are using these videos to raise funds to travel down to Kenya to provide amputees with prosthetic devices.
-We have completed phase 1 and hope to be able to move on to phase 2 soon.
-If you would like to donate to help us go to Kenya and provide them with prosthetic devices please donate.
+VHP worked with local Kenyan filmmakers to document Ijabu's and Bin-Amin's lives without a prosthetic device.
+The videos above show them doing day-to-day tasks and the difficulties that occur, and express the need for care in developing countries such as Kenya.

 Phase 2: Fit Patients with the Victoria Hand

-Following phase 1 and fundraising, we will to travel down to Kenya to fit Ijabu, Bin-Amin, and two other patients with the Victoria Hand.
-When we travel to Kenya we will work with the local clinicians to fit the patients with custom-made Victoria Hands.
-We will also work with local technicians to create custom forearm sockets using 3D scanning, and 3D print the sockets on-site.
-This will help to show the capabilities of our teams and our ability to expand to new countries to help amputees.
+Following phase 1 and fundraising, VHP traveled down to Kenya to fit Ijabu, Bin-Amin, and two other patients with the Victoria Hand.
+The VHP team worked with the local clinicians at St. Luke's to fit the patients with custom-made Victoria Hands, and trained them on how to create and assemble the hands themselves.

 Phase 3: On-going Positive Impact